 Because physical intimacy is a part of most romantic relationships, some individuals may not realize that feeling unsafe or becoming upset following a sexual encounter with a spouse or partner can be a warning sign of abuse.

 Everyone deserves trust and mutual respect in their relationships.
 If something doesn’t feel right, know that help is available.

-A first step can be calling your installation’s Family Advocacy Program office to speak with a victim advocate.
-They will listen to your concerns, and help you determine whether to make a report of the abuse and how to access medical care.
-This may include referring you to counseling services or a sexual assault forensic exam ─ and how to create a plan for your emotional and physical well-being.
+A first step can be contacting your installation’s Family Advocacy Program office to speak with a victim advocate.
+They will listen to your concerns and help you determine whether to make a report of the abuse and how to access medical care.
+This may include referring you to counseling services or for a sexual assault forensic exam ─ and helping you create a plan for your emotional and physical well-being.

-The DOD is committed to supporting everyone in the military community — service members and their families and civilian personnel — to maintain safe, stable and supportive relationships free from sexual violence.
+The DOD is committed to supporting everyone in the military community — service members, their partners and families, and civilian personnel — to maintain safe, stable and supportive relationships free from sexual violence.

-If you, or someone you know, is feeling unsafe or unsure as a result of a sexual experience with an intimate partner or spouse, or is seeking help for a sexual assault, call your installation’s FAP office to speak with a victim advocate, or contact an advocate through the DOD Safe Helpline at 877-995-5247.
-Civilian options for support through the National Domestic Violence Hotline or the National Sexual Assault Hotline are also available.
+If you, or someone you know, is feeling unsafe or unsure as a result of a sexual experience with an intimate partner or spouse, or is seeking help for a sexual assault, find your installation’s FAP office to speak with a victim advocate, or contact an advocate through the DOD Safe Helpline at 877-995-5247.
+Civilian options for support are also available through the National Domestic Violence Hotline and the National Sexual Assault Hotline.

 Domestic Abuse Victim Advocate Locator